wilsonliaows/docs/product-updates.md

 - **HTTP & Custom HTTP connectors**

-  **Context:** reviously, users had to parse the HTTP response as text, then use the JSON parser as the next action to parse out the response.
+  **Context:** Previously, users had to parse the HTTP response as text, then use the JSON parser as the next action to parse out the response.

   **What's new:** The HTTP adapter now supports JSON arrays and objects.